Platform

 A computer with data and analytics on the screen

 As a professional marketer, you might feel like there are more metrics and acronyms out there than you can keep track of.
-From NPS to ROI to KPI, these acronyms start to seem meaningless—unless you understand their true importance to your brand.
+From NPS to ROI to KPI, these acronyms seem meaningless—unless you understand their true importance to your brand.

 What Is CPCV?